wkirksnyder/hoshi/README.md

 =====

 Hoshi parser generator library.
-This isn't ready to share yet but in case someone stumbles across this project I want to provide a description of what it will do, what works now and the next steps.
-Hopefully this will at least help you decide whether to check back later.
+This isn't ready to share yet but in case someone stumbles across it I want to provide a description of what it will do, what works now, and the next steps.
+Hopefully this will help you decide whether to check back later.

 Hoshi is a parser generator implemented as a native code library in C++11.
-Most parser generators are implemented as code generators and there are a number of advantages to that, but implementing as a library has some advantages as well.
+Most parser generators are implemented as code generators and there are a number of advantages to that, but implementing as a library has some significant advantages as well.

 The most important features are:

- - The parsing technology is LALR(k).
-One can get into almost religious discussions about the best parsing technology, but IMHO LR variants allow the most natural rules and make tree building the simplest.
+ - The parsing methodology is LALR(k).
+One can get into almost religious discussions about the best parsing methodology, but IMHO LR variants allow the most natural rules and simplify tree building.

- - The rules are given in BNF with a few extensions (grouping, '*', '?' and '+').
+ - The rules are given in BNF with a few extensions (grouping, '|', '*', '?' and '+').
 There is also a special syntax for operator precedence.
-All these extensions are just syntactic sugar and are translated into pure BNF internally at an early stage.
+All these extensions are just syntactic sugar translated into pure BNF internally.

- - The scanner is a relatively simple DFA described in regular expressions.
-By providing a some default rules for tokens (anything in single quotes is its own regular expression) and a library of common symbols very little must be specified for a typical scanner.
+ - The scanner is a DFA specified by regular expressions.
+By providing default rules for tokens (anything in single quotes is its own regular expression) and a library of common tokens very little must be specified for a typical scanner.

- - Error recovery is fully automatic using an enhanced forward move technique.
-Relatively few spurious errors are reported no matter how dense errors are found in the source.
+ - Error recovery is fully automatic using an enhanced forward move algorithm.
+Relatively few spurious errors are reported no matter how densely errors occur in the source.

- - There is a notation for AST creation attached to each rule.
+ - There is a simple notation for AST creation attached to each rule.
    If no specification is provided a concrete tree is returned but it's a simple matter to describe the AST desired.

- - There is a guard mechanism to allow some feedback from the parser to the scanner or even better, from a previous scanned token.
+ - There is a guard mechanism to allow feedback from the parser to the scanner or from a previously scanned token.

 Everything described up to this point is working now in the source.
+The library is perfectly usable by C++ clients.
 The next steps are:

- - Create wrappers in python, java and C# that call the native code library allowing the use of hoshi in those languages as well.
+ - Create wrappers in python, Java and C# that call the native code library allowing the use of hoshi in those languages as well.

  - Write documentation.
 There are a lot of features here and it's unusable without documentation.
-But I want to get the multiple language support working first.
+Although documentation is essential multiple language support is a key feature so I don't really want to encourage sharing until that's done.
+That's why documentaion is my second priority.

 Once I get this far here are some things I may or may not do:

- - Extend the parsing technology to LR(k).
-This is a bit more powerful but I haven't convinced myself it's worth the effort.
+ - Extend the parsing methodology to LR(k).
+This is a bit more powerful than LALR(k) but I haven't convinced myself it's worth the effort.
+I haven't encountered any grammars that are LR(k) but are not LALR(k).

- - Make the parsers generated more efficient by removing LR(0) reduce states, or more likely removing chains of unit production.
+ - Make the parsers generated more efficient by removing LR(0) reduce states or removing chains of unit productions.
 Again, I'm not convinced it's worth the effort because the parsers are pretty small and fast now.

 As I write this I'm thinking I should be at the end of the documentation stage by March of 2014.
-In the meantime you can take a peek at DateTime.cpp in the tstsrc library to see a small sample and get a bit more of an idea how this will be used.
+In the meantime you can see some samples in the tstsrc directory.
+There are also more complex grammars in the libsrc directory.
+Hoshi was used to implement itself through bootstrapping, so you can find grammars for the overall grammar syntax, for the regular expression syntax and for the character set syntax in the libsrc directory.

+I find the DateTime example interesting.
+It's not a very complex grammar, and in fact it could be implemented with an elaborate regular expression.
+It's simpler and clearer as a grammar, though.
+I'm interested in how many other small applications of parsing technology I'll find when I make use of it simple enough.